cloudmesh/client/docs/source/commands/command_group.rst

 To get details about a particular group with specific name you can use the info option::

-  $ cm group info groupA
+  $ cm group list groupA
     +----------+-------+--------+----------+------+
     | user     | cloud | name   | value    | type |
     +----------+-------+--------+----------+------+